kylehh/kylehh.github.io/index.md

 Actually I didn't know what's the purpose of having another blog-ish thing, till one day I found that it can be used to record my learnings.

-I read Lilian's blog so many times about stable diffsion, watched Hongyi Lee's lecture on youtube so many times about various topics of ML
+I read Lilian's blog about Stable Diffusion, watched Hungyi Lee's lectures on youtube about various topics of ML

-But I easily lost track of what I learnt after some time.
-So I decided to record them down, so easy for me to review and learn better
+But I easily lost track of what I learnt after some time, so I decided to record them down, which is easy for me to review and learn better

-so here I am!

 Feel free to check out my [posts](https://kylehh.github.io/posts/)